 How much is a Nintendo Switch?

 Let’s face it — the most important question on any parent’s mind is how much a Nintendo Switch costs.
 The original Nintendo Switch launched in March 2017 with an MSRP of $299.99.
 The portable-only Nintendo Switch Lite came out two-and-a-half years later, with an MSRP of $199.99.
-However, due to widespread shortages, getting a Nintendo Switch or Switch Lite at your local electronics retailer is pretty much impossible.

 When will the Nintendo Switch be back in stock?

-Luckily, there’s a better way.
+But don’t get stuck paying retail!
 Not only are there plenty of Nintendo Switch and Switch Lite consoles in stock at Swappa, but you’ll also save money compared to buying retail.
 You can always find the best deals on a gently used Nintendo Switch or Switch Lite on Swappa.
 Check out the current prices below.